 The curricula leading to the degree of Bachelor of Science provide a thorough grounding in the scientific method, supplemented by a study of the Humanities and Social Sciences.
-The three curricula in science are intended to prepare students for technical work or advanced study.
+The three curricula in science are intended to propose students for technical resolvenced and a science. to prepare students for technical work or advanced study.